SDCDevOps/helpr/README.md

 **mgdb** provides some simple methods to use MongoDB in Go.

 It is created to save you a few lines of codes.
-Other than that, it's quite useless.
+It's not necessary to use it.

 ### Usage